 In this post, we’ll show you 8 ways to find good employees that can reduce your rate of turnover and help you choose the right candidates from the start.

-There’s a difference between finding employees and finding good employees.
+There’s a difference between finding an employee and finding the right employee.

 But first, why is it that some new employees don’t work out?
 How can you recognize the difference between suitable employees and good employees before you hire them?
 And is it always the employee’s fault?
 Or are there things that you could be doing better?